dayan9265/climate-change-awereness-pandemic/README.md

     });
   </script>

-Though the main topic always remains ‘Climate change’, and the top10 topics overall remains the same, we observe a difference in the interest pattern.
+Though the main topic always remains ‘Climate change’, and the top 10 topics overall remain the same, we observe a difference in the interest pattern.
 Before the crisis, the main focus was on ‘Climate change’, with 3-4 trending topics and 5-6 smaller topics.
-During the crisis, though we have seen that the overall number of searches declines, it does not appear to be uniformly decreasing.
-Indeed, there is a homogenization of the number of pageviews for previously less popular topics.
+During the crisis, though we have seen that the overall number of searches in this category declines, it does not appear to be uniformly decreasing.
+Indeed, there is an homogenization of the number of pageviews for previously less popular topics.
 Interestingly,  this trends fades during the summer, as it tends to go back to the pattern observed before the crisis.
 Also, after the covid crisis, ‘Transition town’ emerges in the top10 at the expense of ‘Global warming hiatus’.

-We can observe a global shift in the attention pattern, but to find trends in the topic shift attention, we need to look at the differential expression for each of the top 20 subjects related to climate change
+We can observe a global shift in the attention pattern, but to find trends in the topic shift attention, we need to look at the differential research for each of the top 20 subjects related to climate change

 ![pageview_topic_change](assets/img/new_img/relative_diff_topics_english.png){: .center}

 Immediately, one can see a really interesting pattern in the subjects that caught the public attention, ‘Climate crisis’, ‘Climate emergency declaration’, and ‘Global dimming’ are all articles with the most ‘catastrophic’ wording.

-Though the global topic, and the global number of views for the topic ‘Climate change’ diminished during this period, articles with themes related to the urgency of the situation, gained in popularity!
+Though the global topic, and the global number of views for the topic ‘Climate change’ diminished during this period, articles with themes related to the urgency of the situation seemed to gain in popularity!

 There is also a ‘summer’ effect, where all subject related to Climate change, diminished in popularity compared to the lockdown period.

 What we can also note is the interest in global emission pattern through the article on ‘Ozone depletion and climate change’